fangq/mmc/mmc/trunk/README.txt

-  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector oprations make      # this produces an non-optimized binary with debugging symbols
+  make omp  # this compiles an OpenMP multi-threaded binary make prof # this makes a binary to produce profiling info for gprof make sse  # this uses SSE4 optimized subroutines for vector operations make      # this produces an non-optimized binary with debugging symbols

 If you append "-f makefile_log" at the end of any of the above